 Being the smallest crew member I was allowed to be winched up to the top of the boat for views across Whitsunday Island.
 It was much windier up there than I imagined but very peaceful.
 Thank you to the crew for winching me up!

-Catseye beach during the day offers a swimming pool, a restaurant, a verandah bar and if you’re felling indulgent why not pop into reef view hotel for a massage and spa!?
+Once you’re back on Hamilton Island, head for sunset at Catseye Beach, not sand but pebbles, stones and rocks.
+Overlooking the bay that houses Hamilton Island’s reef and the private, adult-only resort of Beach Club.
+During the day it offers a swimming pool, a restaurant, a verandah bar and if you’re feeling indulgent why not pop into reef view hotel for a massage and spa!?

-If you’re feeling energetic or like a brisk walk don’t forget to take some decent shoes because Passage Peak Trek is the highest point on Hamilton Island.
-If you’re feeling particularly adventurous, you’ll make it up in time for sunrise but I am not that foolhardy!
-After a few hours sleep, a cocktail fuzzy head and a light spot of breakfast we trekked up the 1750m slopes to be rewarded with spectacular views over Perseverance Island and the Coral Sea.
+If you’re feeling energetic or like a brisk walk, don’t forget to take some decent shoes because Passage Peak Trek is the highest point on Hamilton Island.
+The peak is 1750m and from the top, you’re rewarded with spectacular views over Perseverance Island and the Coral Sea.

 Book a helicopter flight with Hamilton Island Air and see the magnificence of the island and the infamous white beaches from above.
 We went up as a group of four and paid $200pp for a 20-minute ride.

 To celebrate your last day on the island head over to Popeye’s but watch out for those pesky white cockatoos who’ll eat chips from your hand!